gbagolin/DRL_Mapless_Navigation/README.md

 Thus we created an environment in Unity, and trained an agent using Double Deep Q-Learning.
 Then we compared the result with the ROS navigation stack, which first requires the map creation using SLAM.
 We discovered that an agent trained with DDQN is able to navigate in narrow spaces better than the ROS navigation stack in terms of best path, and time to navigate to the goal.
-However in some cases the AI agent was not able to get to the goal.
-This behaviour never occured with ROS.
-We believe that training the agent for more epoches could improve the navigation.

 ## Unity environment
 We created a Maze in unity, to train our turtlebot.